 Any architectural project completed since 2016 which has been produced by, or in collaboration with, a member of AIA East Tennessee Chapter is eligible for submission.
 Projects may have been executed anywhere in the United States.
 Firms are encouraged to submit previously submitted past non-winning projects as well as those that have won awards in other programs.
 The Design Awards Program is open to architectural projects of all types, including unbuilt work.
 An entry may consist of one building, a related group of buildings forming a single project, or an interior design project.
 The term “building” includes any new architectonic composition as well as the remodeling, rehabilitation, and/or preservation of existing structures.
 Unbuilt work prepared for academic purposes may not be submitted.

 Awards will be designated by a jury of architects whose work and reputations have been nationally established.
-The 2020 Jury Chair is Jennifer Charzewski of Liollio Architecture in Charleston, SC.
+The 2021 Jury Chair Miguel Rivera, FAIA, LEED, Founding Principal of Miro Rivera in Austin, Texas.
 Each project will be judged according to its own merit and to how well it solves the problem(s) addressed.
-Projects should also demonstrate the AIA national commitment to sustainability and resilience as detailed in the COTE Top Ten Toolkit.
+Projects should also demonstrate the AIA national commitment to sustainability, resilience, and inclusivity as detailed in the COTE Top Ten Toolkit.
 Projects will not be judged in competition with each other, but by measuring the architect’s performance against each project’s potential.
 Design Awards can be given in three degrees: Honor, Merit and Citation.
 Honor Awards, the top honor, will be granted to built projects for overall design excellence.
 Merit Awards will be granted to built projects worthy of recognition because of their design quality.
 Citation Awards will be granted at the discretion of the jury.